Top of main content

 Think about when you want to reach your savings goal, too.
 Is there a specific deadline you need the money saved for?
 Our savings goal calculator could help you see how long it’ll take you to reach your target, which could help you work towards a more specific timeline.

 Think about when you'll save too.
-It can be helpful to pay straight into your savings account when you get paid, then you don’t run the risk of accidentally spending the money.
+It can be helpful to pay straight into your savings account when you get paid to avoid accidentally spending the money.

 Also, are there circumstances where you'll dip into your savings?
 If so, set yourself rules around this so you can avoid any arguments down the line.